Travel in Argentina

 Asado, or an array of BBQ’d meats are a staple of every Argentine diet.
 Argentina is the highest consumer of red meat in the world and to many, Asado is their national dish.
 Vegetarians will have a hard time here, as the concept is not well understood in Argentine culture.

-A for drink, there is, of course, wine.
+As for drink, there is, of course, wine.
 Argentina contains the largest wine industry outside of Europe and is the fifth largest wine producer in the world.
 One of the more famous regions is the Mendoza region, home of the Malbec.
 Malbecs are rich reds that have more earthy tones.
 Another famous Argentine drink is Mate.
 Traditional in many South American countries, Mate is made with dried leaves of Yerba Mate.
 The drink contains mateine, which is similar to caffeine.
 Traditionally this drink is served in a hollow calabash gourd and served with a “bombilla” or special metallic straw.
 The drink is strong and produces effects similar to espresso.

 Haggling is not customary in Argentina.
 However, if you are buying items in bulk, you might be able to ask for a discount.
-Remember, others need to make a livling too.
+Remember, others need to make a living too.
 However, if something is extremely over-priced, buying it will only encourage vendors to overcharge.

 Tipping 1-5 pesos at hotels is considered acceptable.
 For restaurants, a 10% tip is appreciated for good service.
 In taxis, simply round up your fair or leave a few pieces of change.

 Tipping your guide and porter is certainly welcomed, but not required.
-To read more about Adventure Alternative’s thoughts on tipping, check out this page.

 Here at Adventure Alternative we always promote sustainable tourism practices.
 We believe in treating your water instead of relying on disposable plastic bottles.
 In the mountains where there are no toilet facilities, we require you to pack out your waste.
 Furthermore, we encourage you to go one step further and use cloth bags for your shopping, cutting down on the use of disposable plastic bags.
 Be aware of what you are buying and the packaging it is in.
 Together, we can make a difference and minimize our impact on the planet.